 Remove flesh from oranges and set aside, cut the orange skin into super thin strips (as thin as you can) that are around 2-3 cm long.

-Place all of the ingredients (including orange flesh and skins) except the sugar in a large saucepan and bring to the boil.
+Place all of the ingredients (including orange flesh and skins and lemon juice, pips and skins) except the sugar in a large saucepan and bring to the boil.
 Reduce to a simmer and cook for approx. 8 hours, or so until the mixture begins to thicken and look super “jammy”.

 Add the sugar to the pan and continue to reduce on a simmer for approximately 1 hour – don’t let it boil, as it will become toffee-like if it becomes too hot.
 It should be super thick.
 Once you are happy with the thickness, pull out the whole lemon skins and the cinnamon sticks if you can find them.
 Place a very small drop of the jam onto the cold plate.
 It should stiffen and set like jam.
 If it doesn’t, add more lemon pips and continue to simmer with the lid on for another 30 minutes or so, before checking the thickness again.